-Q: Can you explain to me in simple English the differences between an Executor vs. Trustee?
+Q: Can you explain to me in simple English the differences between an Executor vs. a Testamentary Trustee?

 A: Sure, it’s quite simple.
 An Executor is responsible for finalizing a decedent’s probate Estate.
-A probate estate is an estate where the person died owning property that was in the decedent’s individual name.
-The Executor is responsible for marshalling and collecting the property, paying the final expenses and taxes owed by the person before and after death, and distributing the property in accordance with the decedent’s Will, or if he or she did not leave a Will, in accordance with New Jersey law.
-The job of an Executor ends when the property is distributed to the beneficiaries, which takes between 5 months to 18 months.
+A probate estate is an estate where a person died owning property titled in the decedent’s individual name.
+The Executor is responsible for marshalling and collecting possession of property, paying the final expenses and taxes owed by the person before and after death, and distributing estate assets/real estate in accordance with the decedent’s Will, or if he or she did not leave a Will, in accordance with New Jersey law.
+The job of an Executor ends when the property is distributed to the beneficiaries.

-A Trustee on the other hand, is responsible for the property that is placed in, or is owned by the decedent in a Trust.
+A Trustee of a Testamentary Trust, on the other hand, is responsible for property placed in a trust upon receipt from the executor under a Will.
+Trust details are found in the Last Will of the decedent which created the Trust.
 A Trust is a legal entity created in accordance with New Jersey law but is not subject to New Jersey probate.
 The Trustee’s job is to manage the Trust property for the benefit of the beneficiaries named in the Trust.
 This responsibility often extends for many years and can extend to several generations, depending on the terms of the Trust.
 The Trustee’s duties end when the Trust, by its terms, terminates and the Trustee distributes the Trust property to the beneficiaries named in the Trust.

 Q: If I am nominated under a Will or Trust to be the Executor or Trustee, should I agree to serve?

 A: That’s a tough answer.
 Generally, I would advise yes, but not always.
 It often depends on your willingness to assume legal responsibility for the Estate or Trust.
-You should evaluate whether or not you are mentally and emotionally prepared to begin the settlement process (i.e., gathering assets and important information, handling legal and regulatory filings, managing financial details of the assets and investment, dealing with heirs, etc.) and your willingness to make the time commitment.
+You should evaluate whether or not you are mentally and emotionally prepared and capable of serving (i.e., gathering assets, identifying the important information, handling legal and regulatory filings, managing the financial details of the assets and investments, dealing with heirs, etc.) and your willingness to make the time commitment.